 Before pregnancy, I went through a battery of tests and a consult with a maternal fetal medicine cardiac team.
 We felt comfortable with the risks.
 My ACHD cardiologist, and high-risk obstetrician were very diligent and extra attentive .
 I didn't have any cardiac complications.

-Genetic counselling before you become pregnant may be valuable for you.
+If you are living with CHD, genetic counselling before you become pregnant may be valuable for you.
 Your healthcare team will collect detailed medical, surgical and family histories to try to understand if your CHD is genetic.
 Molecular genetic testing may be suggested to you.
 After the information has been collected, your genetic counsellor and the rest of the team will review your results, explain their findings and talk to you about how they impact you and your family.

 The impact of pregnancy on the heart